List

 Two men are kite surfing in blue waters.

-While our pink-sand beaches can be enjoyed year-round, find yourself off the beaten path this season and add these unique island experiences to Your Bermuda Bucket List this winter.
+While the pink-sand beaches can be enjoyed year-round, winter is the perfect time to find yourself off the beaten path.
+Add these unique island experiences to your Bermuda bucket list.

 Learn How to Kite Surf

-Newcomers to the sport should note that it can be extremely challenging and requires proper instruction.
-All kiteboarders should take extra precautions before and after storms.
+For those new to kite surfing, remember it can be extremely challenging and requires proper instruction.
+Be sure to take extra precautions before and after storms.

-Spiny Lobster is a local fresh-caught favourite in the winter.
-Unlike its distant relative, the Maine lobster, this seasonal dish has a harder (spinier) shell and doesn't have claws.
-That means nearly all of the tender, succulent meat is found in the tail.
+Dig into spiny lobster, a fresh-caught local favourite that’s in season during the winter.
+Unlike its distant relative, the Maine lobster, the spiny lobster has a harder shell and doesn't have claws.
+That means nearly all the tender, succulent meat is found in the tail.

 Giddy up!
 Experience a night of exhilarating pony races at The Driving Horse and Pony Club of Bermuda each week throughout January and February.
 The Bermuda racetrack is unique in size and shape, making it a highly demanding course for both rider and pony.
 Enjoy a night of nail-biting racing with a fun social atmosphere and see who will become the season’s Champion of Champions.